ThalesGroup/shapkit/README.md

 nbdev_build_docs
 ```

+## Tutorial

+Notebook demos are availables in `tutorials` folder.

 ## License

-Mypy is licensed under the terms of the MIT License (see the file LICENSE).
+Shapkit is licensed under the terms of the MIT License (see the file LICENSE).